mulle-sde/mulle-monitor/README.md

 The filename that generated the event is then classified using *patternfile* matching (see [`mulle-monitor patternfile`](#mulle-monitor-patternfile) for more information).
-The result of this classification is the name of the *callback*.
+By this classification the *type* and *category* of the file are determined.

 The *callback* will now be executed.
 As arguments it gets the event type (e.g. **update**), the filename, and the *category* of the matching